 Tension in Coimbatore after attack on mosques

 Tension prevailed in parts of the city early on Thursday after two mosques came under attack here, following which security was beefed up, police said.
-While a bottle filled with petrol was hurled at a mosque in Ganapati locality, there were reports of stones being thrown at another place of worship in Kovaipudur.
+While a bottle filled with petrol was hurled at a mosque in Ganapati locality, there were reports of stones thrown at another place of worship in Kovaipudur, they said.

-A large posse of police were deployed in sensitive areas to prevent any untoward incidents, even as Anand was undergoing treatment at the Government Hospital.
+The incidents were suspected to be in retaliation to an alleged attack on a Hindu Munnani worker late on Wednesday night.
+Both Hindu and Muslim outfits have called for a dawn-to dusk bandh here on Friday to condemn the incidents.

 Investigation is underway in connection with both the incidents, police said.

-Meanwhile, Hindu Munnani called for a one-day bandh on Friday in the district to protest the attack on its functionary and police inaction to nab the culprits.
 Talking to reporters here, Hindu Munnani functionary Kadeswara Subramanian described it as an "organised" attack to incite violence.

 He accused the DMK, Congress and Left parties of instigating the members of Muslim community to "take political advantage" and "indulge" in violence.
 The Social Democratic Party of India petitioned the Police Commissioner, seeking to bring to book those involved in the attack on the mosques.